gitandy/DragonLog/README.md

 At the next start of the program the last database gets opened automatically.

 You can switch between different databases as you like.

+### Commandline Arguments
+If you want to manage different QSO databases you can select them via commandline argument i.e.

+    # DragonLog QSOs-2024.qlog

+If you also want to provide a separate configuration you can use i.e.

+    # DragonLog -ini DF1ASC.ini

+The arguments must follow the format in this order

+    DragonLog [-ini INI_FILE] [QSODB_FILE]

 QSOs
 ----